 Empowers natural coping abilities

-Mindful practices engage the senses, asking you to be fully present in the moment, come to terms with your present environment, and immerse yourself in it.
-In other words these types of practices ask you to concentrate your focus and remove judgement, worry, self-criticism and distraction, they invite you to simply be.
-People who regularly engage in mindful practices find they are more easily able to block out the disturbances and interruptions from the world around them.
-While they may acknowledge the chill of a room, the buzzing of a fly, the itch of a hair brushed across the forehead, they are also able to turn their focus within, so they may sink deeper into a state of calm, peace and serenity.
-Mindful practice helps the participant move further away from negative influences, and embrace the positive.
-A freedom is discovered by releasing fear, anxiety, regret, resentment, and worry, creating room for happiness and joy that comes with a sense of calm, peace, serenity, and love.
+Because they engage each of the senses, asking for acceptance so that we can appreciate the here and now and not only come to terms with our present environment, but truly be present in it.
+In other words these practices ask us to concentrate our focus, removing judgement, worry, self critique and distraction, they invite you to simply be.
+People who regularly engage in these practices find they are able to block out the disturbances and interruptions of the world around them.
+They acknowledge the chill in a room, the buzzing of a fly, the itch of hair brushed across the forehead and then turn their focus within, allowing them to sink deeper into a state of calm, peace and serenity.
+They move further away from negative influences and embrace the positive.
+They discover a freedom that comes from releasing fears, anxieties, regrets, resentments, and worry, and experience the joy that comes from calm, peace, serenity, happiness and love.

 Examples of mindful practices: